ajcallegari/scikit-multichannel/README.md

 `cd pipecaster`
 `pip install .`

-pipecaster was developed with Python 3.7.5 and requires the following libraries:
+pipecaster was developed with Python 3.7.5 and was tested with the following dependencies:
 ```
 numpy==1.17.2
 joblib==0.16.0